Catholic Church in Bosnia and Herzegovina

 The Catholic Church in Bosnia and Herzegovina is a part of the worldwide Catholic Church under the spiritual leadership of the pope in Rome.

-According to the latest 2013 census, there were 544,114 Catholics or 15.41% of the population of Bosnia and Herzegovina.

-According to the official Bishops' Conference of Bosnia and Herzegovina, the total number of Catholics in Bosnia and Herzegovina in 2022 was only 333,790.
+According to the official Bishops' Conference of Bosnia and Herzegovina, the total number of Catholics in Bosnia and Herzegovina in 2022 was 333,790.

 History

 Antiquity

 Metropolis and dioceses at the end of the fourth century: